lodauria/IoT_Group_Project/src/Devices/MonitorDevice/README.md

 `boat_id` is the license plate of the boat,
 `dock_num` is the dock assigned to the boat,
 `event = "0"` means that the boat is entering in the marina.

+<sup>*1</sup> In case of ETHOS the subscription is done at device level, while when we use LoRaWAN the subscription is done on The Things Network MQTT broker.